-- j.
-Review the City's current advisory board structure for pedestrianbicycle issues, and provide a recommendations to the City-Commission; - k.
-Review the City's current practice for funding and building-sidewalks within the community, including sidewalks built during development, sidewalks built during street projects, and sidewalks built to connect gaps in the sidewalk network; provide-recommendations on this practice and possible improvements in prioritization and funding; - Review the City's current practice related to sidewalk improvements for individuals with disabilities and provide recommendations; - m.
-Review State and City laws concerning sidewalk maintenance responsibilities, review related staffing and funding issues related to City practices, and make recommendations on this issue; - n.
-Review City practices concerning bicycling within the community, including bicycle facility construction and reconstruction, funding issues for bike facilities and other issues related to the promotion of bicycling within the community. - o.
+- Make funding recommendations for the 2015 "Non-motorized Transportation" CIP line item; - h.-Review of history of City pedestrian and bicycle issues, including policies, laws, and funding; - -Review best practices from other communities on pedestrian and bicycle issues; - j.
+Review the City's current advisory board structure for pedestrian-bicycle issues, and provide a recommendations to the City Commission; - k.
+Review the City's current practice for funding and building sidewalks within the community, including sidewalks built during development, sidewalks built during street projects, and sidewalks built to connect gaps in the sidewalk provide recommendations on this practice and possible improvements in prioritization and funding; - H. Review the City's current practice related to sidewalk improvements for individuals with disabilities and provide recommendations; - m.-Review State and City laws concerning sidewalk maintenance responsibilities, review related staffing and funding issues related to City practices, and make recommendations on this issue; - n.
+Review City practices concerning bicycling within the community, including bicycle facility construction and reconstruction, funding issues for bike facilities and other issues related to the promotion of bicycling within the - o.
 Provide other recommendations, including recommendations for sustainable funding, as it relates to pedestrian and bicycle issues.

 Section 3.
 Meetings of the Task Force shall be open to the public.
 Meeting minutes or notes shall be prepared and publicly available for review.
 The Task Force shall make recommendations to the City Commission as it determines may be appropriate.
-The Task Force should complete the work within four months of an initial meeting of the group.
+Task Force should complete the work within four months of an initial meeting of the group.by December 31, 2015.